Coleridge-Initiative/big-data-and-social-science/docs/07-TextChapter.md

 Part of speech tags
 Parsing

+## How is text data different than “structured” data?

+We’re comfortable analyzing structured data that is structured into rows and columns.
+Text data, often also known as unstructured data(footnote: this is often the term used but is a fallacy.
+There is a lot of structure in text - that is makes you, the reader, understand what we’re writing here.
+Unstructured often refers to not having defined rows and columns in our data), is harder to analyze using traditional data analysis tools because it doesn’t come with rows and columns, but instead consists of characters, words, sentences, and paragraphs.
+In traditional, “structured”, data, a human has already decided what constitutes a row (a person for example), what constitutes a column (their age, gender, address, for example), and the relationship between them.
+We covered that in the Database chapter where we created a data model for a given domain.
+When dealing with text data, we have to create that structure ourselves, often using methods that are designed specifically for different types of problems.

+While creating that structure, we have to deal with human language being complex and nuanced, which makes analyzing it difficult.
+We often make simplifying assumptions: we assume our input is perfect text; we ignore humor [@halevy-09] and deception [@niculae-15; @ott-11]; and we assume "standard" English [@kong-14]^[See Chapter 6 for a discussion of speech recognition, which can turn spoken language into text.
+Text data also often reflects human observations that are exceptions to regular processes - the ubiquitous “other” or “Anything else you want to tell us” field in questionnaires.
+Recognizing this complexity, the goal of text analysis is to efficiently extract important information from large amounts of text in a comprehensible and meaningful way, and use it in our analysis just like we use structured data.

+## What can we do with text data?
+We are often faced with two scenarios when we encounter text data:
+We have some text “corpus”, for example open-ended survey responses, and our goal is to understand the content - patterns, themes, trends - of that data.
+We have some data that consists of both structured and text data.
+Examples include electronic health records containing both patient medical records (structured data) and text notes from clinicians and lab results or survey responses consisting of both closed ended (multiple choice for example) and open ended responses.
+The goal here is not to analyze the text data in isolation but to incorporate the text data with the structured data in to our analysis.
+This happens regularly when we incorporate text from social media posts to data we already have about a particular person, organization, or location.

+In both cases, there are a set of analyses that can be done with text data.
+We describe these analyses in the Table below:

+Type of Analysis
+Description
+Examples
 Search
-Information retrieval has a similar objective of extracting the most important messages from textual data that would answer a particular query.
-The process analyzes the full text or metadata related to documents and allows only relevant knowledge to be discovered and returned to the query maker.
-Typical information retrieval tasks include knowledge discovery [@Mukherjea-05], word sense disambiguation [@navigli-11], and sentiment analysis [@pang-08].

-The choice of appropriate tools to address specific tasks significantly depends on the context and application.
-For example, document classification techniques can be used to gain insights into the general contents of a large corpus of documents [@talley2011database], or to discover a particular knowledge area, or to link corpora based on implicit semantic relationships [@bron-11].

-In practical terms, some of the questions can be: How much does the US government invest in climate change research and nanotechnology?
-Or what are the main topics in the political debate on guns in the United States?
-Or how can we build a salient and dynamic taxonomy of all scientific research?
+For example, we used these techniques in systematic
+    literature reviews to facilitate the discovery and retrieval of relevant publications related to early grade reading in Latin America and the Caribbean.

+Topic Detection / Clustering
+provide a big picture of the contents
+    of thousands of documents in a comprehensible format by discovering only the most important words and phrases in those documents.

 Classification

+Sentiment analysis
-This objective is usually achieved through text categorization or automatic classification^[Classification, a machine learning method, is discussed in Chapter 6.].
-These tools can be used in multiple applications to gain salient insights into the relationships between words and documents.
-Examples include using machine learning to analyze the flow and topic segmentation of political debates and behaviors [@nguyen-12; @Nguyen:Boyd-Graber:Resnik:Miler-2015] and to assign automated tags to documents [@tuarob-13].
+Examples using machine learning to analyze the flow and topic segmentation of political debates and behaviors [@nguyen-12; @Nguyen:Boyd-Graber:Resnik:Miler-2015] and to assign automated tags to documents [@tuarob-13].

----

-Overall, text analysis can help with specific tasks that define application-specific subfields including the following:

--   **Searches and information retrieval**: Text analysis tools can help find relevant information in large databases.
-For example, we used these techniques in systematic literature reviews to facilitate the discovery and retrieval of relevant publications related to early grade reading in Latin America and the Caribbean.

--   **Clustering and *: Tools like topic modeling can provide a big picture of the contents of thousands of documents in a comprehensible format by discovering only the most important words and phrases in those documents.

-text categorization*: One approach is to use rule-based methods to tag documents for categorization.
-Businesses used to employ human beings to read the news and tag documents on topics of interest for senior management.
-The rules on how to assign these topics and tags were developed and communicated to these human beings beforehand.
-Such a manual categorization process is still common in multiple applications, e.g., systematic literature reviews [@brody2015].
+Word Clustering/Synonyms

+Named Entity Extraction

+General Extraction

+Summarization

--   **Text summarization**: Similar to clustering, text summarization can provide value in processing large documents and text corpora.
-For example, Wang et al. [@wang-09] use topic modeling to produce category-sensitive text summaries and annotations on large-scale document collections.
+For example, Wang et
+    al. [@wang-09] use topic modeling to produce category-sensitive text summaries and annotations on large-scale document collections.

--   **Machine translation**: Machine translation is an example of a text analysis method that provides quick insights into documents written in other

-We’ll focus on two types of analysis: clustering and classification.
-As we covered in the previous chapter, clustering a is a form of unsupervised learning where the goal is exploration and understanding of the data.
-With unstructured (text) data, clustering is often used to explore what topics and concepts are present in a new corpus (collection of documents).
-This can be a set of survey responses, news article, or publications that we’re trying to explore and analyze for which we use clustering methods.
-On the other hand, classification is a type of supervised learning (as covered in the previous chapter) where we already have predefined categories available for us and our task is to classify each document into one or more of those categories.
-For example, if we want to classify twitter or facebook posts as being about a topic, say health, a classification system would take a small number of manually tagged posts and classify the rest of them automatically as being about health or not.
-For both of these types of analysis, clustering and classification, text data first has to go through a processing stage and turned into a tabular matrix.
-That matrix can then be used with any of the methods covered in the Machine Learning chapter to do clustering and classification.

-We first describe the processing stages of a text analytics system.

----

-**Example: Using text to categorize scientific fields**

-The National Center for Science and Engineering Statistics, the US statistical agency charged with collecting statistics on science and engineering, uses a rule-based system to manually create categories of science; these are then used to categorize research as "physics" or "economics" [@oecd2005measurement; @manual2004summary].
-In a rule-based system there is no ready response to the question "how much do we spend on climate change, food safety, or biofuels?" because existing rules have not created such categories.
-Text analysis techniques can be used to provide such detail without manual collation.
-For example, data about research awards from public sources and about people funded on research grants from UMETRICS can be linked with data about their subsequent publications and related student dissertations from ProQuest.
-Both award and dissertation data are text documents that can be used to characterize what research has been done, provide information about which projects are similar within or across institutions, and potentially identify new fields of study [@talley2011database].
+Translation
+Automatic translation of text from one language to another Look at reaction to a political event in newspapers of different countries in different languages Visualization
+Visualization of text data and / or visual mashups combining text with other forms of data (maps, networks, etc.)

 How to analyze text
 -------------------

-Add image for the flow of these steps
+Text analysis requires us to go through a series of steps:
+Processing Text Data: We take raw text data (word documents , html content scraped from webpages, etc.) and run it through some processing where the goal is to clean the text (dealing with content that is redundant or dirty, such as cleaning up html if processing data from web pages), turning sentences or documents into words or phrases, or removing words that we don’t consider useful for a specific analysis.
+Adding Linguistic Features: This is not a critical step and is only needed when the problem requires deeper linguistic analysis.
+For example, when trying to understand the structure of a sentence, we can use a part of speech tagger to tag words with their corresponding part of speech (noun phrase for example) and use a statistical parser to generate what’s called a parse tree that shows relationships between different components of a sentence.
+Converting the text to a matrix: Once we’ve cleaned up the text and split them into sentences, phrases, words, and their corresponding linguistic attributes, the goal of this step is to make decisions that turn our “document” into a matrix.
+The key decisions we have to make are 1) what a row is, 2) what a column is, and 3) what do we put as the value for that row and column.
+Analysis: once we have a matrix, then we can apply the methods we covered in the Machine Learning chapter (such as clustering and classification) as well as any other data analysis methods available to us.
+Later in this chapter, we’ll do deeper into applying these methods to text data as well as describe new methods that are specifically designed for text analysis.

 ### Processing text data

 The first important step in working with text data is cleaning and processing^[Cleaning and processing are discussed extensively in Chapter 3.].
 Textual data are often messy and unstructured, which makes many researchers and practitioners overlook their value.
 Depending on the source, cleaning and processing these data can require varying amounts of effort but typically involve a set of established techniques.

 **Tokenization**